heroku-examples/heroku-applink-pattern-org-job-java/README.md

 > [!NOTE]
 > Run the `heroku logs --tail` command to monitor the logs to confirm the job completed.

-Here some basic Apex code you can run from the command line to start the generate Quotes job:
+Here is some basic Apex code you can run from the command line to start the generate Quotes job:

 ```
 echo \